6.3 Multi-Feature Clues and Distractor Control

 Seeing past the loudest feature

-A visual pattern can contain many clues at once.
+A visual pattern can carry many clues at once.
 A picture might show three small red circles inside a box with an arrow pointing left.
 The label could encode number, size, color, shape, containment, direction, or some combination.
-Multi-feature reasoning is the art of finding which features the system actually uses.
+Multi-feature reasoning is the art of finding which features the system actually uses, and it is where the DLAB separates a 95-level candidate from a 110-plus candidate.

 The loudest feature is not always the relevant feature.
-Bright red may catch your eye, but if red appears with several unrelated labels, it is weak evidence.
+Bright red catches your eye, but if red appears with several unrelated labels, it is weak evidence.
 A tiny position change may matter more if the label changes exactly when the position changes.
-In timed practice, this is where many errors come from: attention goes to salience instead of correlation.
+In timed practice this is the chief error source: attention chases salience instead of correlation.

-Use a contrast grid.
 List the features across examples and mark which label pieces change.
-If the label piece "ka" appears with every plural image, even when object and color change, ka is a strong number marker.
+If "ka" appears with every plural image even when object and color change, "ka" is a strong number marker.
 If "ka" appears with both singular and plural images, number is weaker.
-This is evidence-based visual reasoning.

 Image descriptionLabelUseful clue

-This original practice-style table suggests that color, number, and relation may each have label pieces.
-The strongest clue is the one that repeats across different contexts.
-Above remains pa even when object and color change.
-Below remains vo when number changes.
-Plural appears as ka with three items.
+This original practice-style grid suggests color, number, and relation each have label pieces.
+The strongest clue is the one that repeats across different contexts: "above" stays "pa" even when object and color change; "below" stays "vo" when number changes; plural surfaces as "ka" only with three items.

 Distractor control means asking what an answer choice would require.
-If an answer says pa means circle, it fails because pa also appears with a square.
-If an answer says tir means below, it fails if tir appears in an above example.
-Wrong answers often attach a label to a feature that appears in one example but not all relevant examples.
+If a choice claims "pa means circle," it fails because "pa" also appears with a square.
+If a choice claims "tir means below," it fails because "tir" appears in an above example.
+Wrong answers usually pin a label to a feature present in one example but not all relevant examples.
+Three high-frequency distractor families:

-When two hypotheses remain possible, choose the narrower and better-supported one.
-If ka appears only once with three objects, it may be plural, but it could also mean blue if the image is blue.
-Look for another blue image or another plural image.
-If none exists, use surrounding answer choices and avoid overclaiming.
+When two hypotheses survive, choose the narrower, better-supported one.
+If "ka" appears only once with three objects, it might be plural or it might mean blue if that image is also blue.
+Look for another blue image or another plural image to break the tie.
+If none exists, lean on the answer choices and avoid overclaiming.

-A useful timing method is the two-pass scan.
-On the first pass, name all visible features quickly.
-On the second pass, ignore features that do not track label changes.
-If a feature never changes, it cannot explain a label contrast.
+A reliable timing method is the two-pass scan.
+On pass one, name every visible feature quickly (object, property, number, relation, direction).
+On pass two, discard features that do not track label changes.
+If a feature never changes across examples, it cannot explain a label contrast.
 If a feature changes but the label does not, it is probably incidental for that rule.
+This discipline aligns with the DLAB's purpose: it measures potential to learn an unfamiliar language, so the test rewards separating meaningful contrasts from noise rather than recalling any real vocabulary.

 Test Your Knowledge